Skip to content

 Brown

-The physical 0 in this case encodes (or maps) to the value 'Polar', the value 1 encodes to 'Panda', and the value 2 to 'Brown'.
+The physical representation 0 in this case encodes (or maps) to the value Polar, the value 1 encodes to Panda, and the value 2 to Brown.
 This encoding has the benefit of only storing the string values once.
-Additionally, when we perform operations (e.g. sorting, counting) we can work directly on the physical representation which is much faster than the working with string data.
+Additionally, when we perform operations (e.g. sorting, counting) we can work directly on the physical representation which is much faster than working with string data.

-Encodings for the data type Enum are global
+Encodings for the data type Enum are fixed

 When working with the data type Enum we specify the categories in advance.
-This way, Polars can ensure different columns and even different datasets have the same encoding and there is no need for expensive re-encoding or cache lookups.
+This way, Polars can ensure different columns and even different datasets have the same encoding.
+Because of this, there is no need for expensive re-encoding or cache lookups.

 Data type Categorical and encodings

-The fact that the categories for the data type Categorical are inferred come at a cost.
-The main cost here is that we have no control over our encodings.
+The fact that the categories for the data type Categorical are inferred comes at a cost.
+The main cost here is that we have no control over the order in which these encodings are built.

 Polars encodes the string values in the order they appear.
 So, the series would look like this: